FANTASY PLAYS: Sweating more tough decisions given bye weeks

 TOM BRADY RETURNS

 Brady's return from suspension should instantly revive a New England offense that was blanked by Buffalo last week.
 The Browns have allowed an AFC-high 10 TD passes.
-Julian Edelman gets locked back into all lineups, and now Chris Hogan becomes an interesting add and play.
-Brady was developing a good on-field relationship with Hogan in the preseason, and if you have a WR on a bye like Doug Baldwin or Jeremy Maclin, consider Hogan a quality filler in point-per-reception leagues.
+Julian Edelman (foot) should be started as long as he is cleared to play and now Chris Hogan becomes an interesting add and play, with a shot at a larger role if Edelman is limited.
+Brady was developing a good on-field relationship with Hogan in the preseason, so if you have a WR on a bye like Doug Baldwin or Jeremy Maclin, consider Hogan a quality filler in point-per-reception leagues.
 Rob Gronkowski is battling a hamstring issue, so Brady may work to secondary playmakers such as Hogan and Martellus Bennett this week.
 Pass-catching RB James White also sees a boost in appeal in PPR formats.

 QB BYES